isabella232/document-services.en/help/usecases/legal.md

 }
 ```

-After saving this JSON document, import it to the Document Generation Tagger add-in you just installed.
-You can do this by clicking **Document Generation** in the Adobe group on the upper right side of your Word screen, as shown in the screen capture below.
+After saving this JSON document, import it to the Document Generation Tagger add-in.
+Import the document by clicking **Document Generation** in the Adobe group on the upper right side of your Word screen, as shown in the screen capture below.

 ![Screenshot of the Adobe Document Generation Tagger add-in in Word](assets/legal_2.png)

 This displays a video to guide you.
 You can watch it or go straight to the tagging field by clicking **Get Started**.
 After clicking **Get Started**, an upload form appears.
 Click **Upload JSON file** and select the JSON file you just created.
 When the import is complete, click **Generate Tag** to generate the tags.

 After importing and generating tags, you can add these tags to your document.
 To add them, place your cursor at the exact spot where you would like the tag to appear.
 Then select a tag from Document Generation API and click **Insert Text**.
-You can see this procedure in the screen capture below.
+The screen capture below outlines this procedure.

 ![Screenshot of adding tags to document](assets/legal_3.png)